 Electrical Construction & Maintenance (EC&M) magazine — published monthly since 1901 — is the technical authority for 130,000+ electrical professionals, including 80,000+ subscribers in electrical contracting firms (reaching all NECA and IEC member firms), 30,000+ subscribers in industrial plants and in commercial/ institutional facilities with 100+ employees (93% coverage of Fortune 1000 firms), and nearly 20,000 consulting electrical engineers.

 The magazine has been honored with more than 70 editorial awards since the year 2000.
 As such, our readers have grown to expect a quality editorial product that delivers the information they need to do their jobs better.
-Practical information written by industry experts is what EC&M was founded on the editorial team is committed to keeping this tradition alive.
+Practical information written by industry experts is what EC&M was founded on, and the editorial team is committed to keeping this tradition alive.

 Editorial Team Members